Non-collinear Order and Spin-Orbit Coupling in Sr$_3$ZnIrO$_6$: Theoretical model for Exchange Couplings

-{\it Exchange Couplings} $-$ The existence of three dimensional magnetic order without a regime of purely 1D correlations above $T_c$ indicates that the scale of the further neighbor exchange is similar to that of the intra-chain exchange in \szio.
+The existence of three dimensional magnetic order without a regime of purely 1D correlations above $T_{\rm N}$ indicates that the scale of the further neighbor exchange is similar to that of the intra-chain exchange in \szio.
 In an iridate one expects, {\it a priori}, the spin-orbit coupling to be relevant to the low temperature magnetic order \cite{Yamaj2014}.
 This expectation is confirmed by the discrete nature of the symmetry breaking into a state with moments in the $ab$ plane that are orientated almost along the bond directions.
 In order to understand the origin of the magnetic structure of \szio, isotropic exchange is therefore not sufficient so we determine the most general bilinear couplings allowed by the lattice symmetries and then establish the minimal set of couplings that are necessary to select the observed magnetic structure.

-For nearest neighbors within the chains along the $c$ axis, there are three possible types of exchange: Ising, isotropic easy plane and Dzyaloshinskii-Moriya \cite{DM}.
+For nearest neighbors within the chains along the $c$ axis, there are three possible types of exchange (see SM for detail \cite{SM}): Ising, isotropic easy plane and Dzyaloshinskii-Moriya \cite{DM}.
 The latter coupling has $\boldsymbol{D}$ vectors along the $c$ direction and alternating in sign from one bond to the next.
 The second neighbor interactions couple iridium ions in different chains.
-The chains are arranged in a triangular lattice but with three different staggerings in the $c$ direction such that the second neighbor coordination is in the form of a puckered hexagon.
+The chains are arranged in a triangular lattice but with three different staggerings in the $c$ direction such that the second neighbor coordination is in the form of a puckered hexagon shown in Fig. 9 of the SM \cite{SM}.
 One may show that there are six distinct types of second neighbor exchange coupling.
-Of these six, one couples the Ising components and three couple the $XY$ components, one of which preserves the global $U(1)$ symmetry.
-The remaining two couple $XY$ to $Z$ components and are central to selecting the observed structure in \szio.
+Of these six, one couples the Ising components and three couple the $XY$ components, one of which preserves a global $U(1)$ symmetry.
+The remaining two couple transverse to $Z$ components and are central to selecting the observed structure in \szio.
 Further details on the symmetry analysis and explicit forms for the second exchange can be found in the Supplementary Material.

 {\it Classical Phases} $-$ Having established the nature of the exchange couplings in \szio\ and related materials with significant spin-orbit coupling, we may find the possible magnetically ordered phases.
 We obtain the ground states of the exchange model by rotating the vector spins along their local mean field on a periodic cluster.
 As guidance for this calculation - in particular, to choose the correct minimal cell for the minimization - we obtain the ordering wavevector $\mathbf{Q}_{\rm ord}$ from the location $\mathbf{q}=\mathbf{Q}_{\rm ord}$ of the minimum eigenvalue of the Fourier transformed interactions ${\cal J}_{ab}(\mathbf{q})$ where $a$ and $b$ are the $6$ magnetic sublattices in the hexagonal representation of the interactions.